eth-protocol-fellows/cohort-one/notes/cesarbrazon/5_account-migration.md

 ## EIP 2938

+**Cool uses cases**

+- Smart Contract Wallet: On-chain contract that providers additional features
+- Mixer: Anonymizes funds by pooling many deposits into a pool, today, relayer pays for gas & is reimbursed, with eip 2938, the fees are deducted directly from withdrawal
+- In-App tokens: dApp has its own token which entitles users to pay for gas

+### Notes

+Allows a contract to be the top-level account that pays fees and start transaction execution

 - Reduces client complexity - Account abstraction removes EOA.
 Authorization logic will be moved to Smart Contract execution layer
 - If a new user wants to create a new wallet, he needs to pay for the deployment of the AA contract